ptaconet/modisfast/cran-comments.md

-## Resubmission
+## Major release
-This is a resubmission.
-In this version I have:

-* Removed the single quotes from the word MODIS in title and description in the DESCRIPTION file
+This is a major release, following the review of the package in the frame of the submission of a software paper in the Journal of Open Source Software (https://github.com/openjournals/joss-reviews/issues/7343)

 ## R CMD check results